 - Take photographs of the scene of your accident.
 Evidence builds strong cases.

 - Talk to witnesses.
 Get their full names, addresses and phone numbers in case you or anyone else investigating you accident needs to reach them.

 - Schedule a follow-up appointment with your doctor.

-- Contact us.
-We can thoroughly investigate your slip and fall accident and fight for the compensation you rightfully deserve
+- Contact a lawyer who can thoroughly investigate your slip and fall accident and fight for the compensation you rightfully deserve

 No. You are not required by law to fill out an accident report for your slip and fall injuries.
 However, it is always a good idea to document a fall as soon as possible.
 Make sure to request a copy before leaving scene.
 If you are at a store or business when you fall, their policies often require an accident or incident report.
 You should immediately request the store manager as he is the person most likely to follow the store's policies and procedure.
 If you are on private property, write down exactly what happened, including witness statements.
 Photographs taken of the area or hazard may help substantiate your claim.
 If you are injured, seek medical attention immediately.
 Your medical record will also help your case.

 Depending on the circumstances, the police might investigate your slip and fall accident.
 But in most cases, the owner of the premises or his or her insurance company will investigate.
 The insurance company for the at-fault party will look for ways to minimize liability, which is why it's important for you as a victim to have an attorney looking out for your best interests.

 In most cases, the insurance company for the owner of the premises compensates slip and fall accident victims.
 But sometimes, financial compensation for personal injury victims can come from a variety of sources.
 Our attorneys can investigate and search for all sources of compensation.

 No, you may torpedo your claim if you talk about your case with the insurance company for the at-fault party.
 It's best not to answer questions from an insurance adjuster.
 Refer them to an attorney.